crisostomi/cycle-consistent-model-merging/README.md

 All the scripts can be found under `src/scripts/`.
 Each script has a corresponding configuration file in `conf/matching` where you can change stuff as dataset and model to use.

 ### Training
 You can train models using `train.py` with a dataset and model of your choice.
+These must be selected in `conf/train.yaml`.

 ### Matching two models